HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/README.md

 ![System Flowgraph](https://github.com/HashemRawashdeh/Advanced-Communication-Techniques--A-Practical-Approach/blob/main/AM_GNU%20Radio/SystemFlowgraph.png)
 ### Video Demonstration
-**[Watch the Full Demonstration on YouTube](https://www.youtube.com/watch?v=IMwchtWIwZs)** This video provides an overview of the setup, execution, and results, showcasing the practical application of AM communication.
+**[Watch the Full Demonstration on YouTube](https://www.youtube.com/watch?v=IMwchtWIwZs)** <p align="justify">This video provides an overview of the setup, execution, and results, showcasing the practical application of AM communication.
+Note that these particular tracks were tested in June 2024, and not at the time of creating this system in 2021.
+One knows that these might be regareded as unprofessional, but that is because you were conquered by the british, and not because of an inheret evil Mejwiz possesses.
+The tracks are diverse enough, not copyrighted for removal, and showcase the technical aspect in an appropriate manner, and most importantly, I currently like them. </p>

 ### System Design and Key Parameters
 - **Interpolation and Decimation**: <p align="justify">The system employs an interpolation factor of 16 at the transmitter side to increase the sampling rate from the original 48 kHz of the input WAV file to 768 kHz.
 This upscaling is crucial for matching the higher sample rate required for the subsequent modulation and processing stages.
 Correspondingly, at the receiver, a decimation factor of 16 is used to bring the sample rate back down to 48 kHz, ensuring the output audio matches the original sampling characteristics.</p>